ices-eg/ICES-VMS-and-Logbook-Data-Call/Data preparation and submission.md

 ## Step 1: Installation of R

-(Where R is already installed (any 3.x.x 32 bits version) move to step 2)
+(Where R is already installed (at least 4.1.0 32 bits version) move to step 2)

 Completion of the first two steps of these guidelines is dependent on the users computer security setting.
 In instances where administrator privilege is required then please ask a member of your IT/computer support team to run the first two steps for you.

-So let's start by instaling R; click on the link below to download R version 4.1.2.
+So let's start by instaling R; click on the link below to download R version 4.3.2.

 [https://cran.r-project.org/](https://cran.r-project.org/)